athenasaurav/intentless/README.md

 **Hosted**

 Try out our hosted [Explore The World](https://haystack-demo.deepset.ai/) live demo here!
-Ask any question on countries or capital cities and let Haystack return the answers to you.
+Ask any question on countries or capital cities and let LilChirp return the answers to you.

 **Local**

-Start up a Haystack service via [Docker Compose](https://docs.docker.com/compose/).
+Start up a LilChirp service via [Docker Compose](https://docs.docker.com/compose/).
 With this you can begin calling it directly via the REST API or even interact with it using the included Streamlit UI.

 <details>